 - Discounted Jungfraujoch connecting ticket for Swiss Travel Pass holders – BUY HERE

-For holders of a Jungfrau Travel Pass, Regional Pass Berner Oberland or Eurail Pass, you should purchase your supplement for the Jungfraujoch train at any station in the Jungfrau region.
+For holders of a Jungfrau Travel Pass, Berner Oberland Pass or Eurail Pass, you should purchase your supplement for the Jungfraujoch train at any station in the Jungfrau region.

 Things to do at Jungfraujoch Switzerland

 Whilst the spectacular train ride to reach Top of Europe is the reason most visitors make the trip, there are plenty of Jungfraujoch activities to enjoy at the summit, too.